qsnake/gpaw/doc/devel/profiling.rst

 There are a number of other *TAU_OPTIONS* which are helpful but may not work if TAU is not configured correctly.

 * **-optCompInst**: Performs the compiler-based instrumentation.
 This enables instrumentation by modifying the object files.
-This is only supported with certain compilers on certain options.
+This is only supported with certain compilers.
 The default is source-based instrumentation.
+This applies only to C code.
 * **-optShared**: Specifies the use of a dynamic TAU library binding (\*.so) instead of the default static library that would otherwise be linked into ``gpaw-python``.
-As a consequence,  the library binding is chosen at runtime by specifying the TAU library binding directory in your *PYTHON_PATH* and *LD_LIBRARY_PATH*
+Instrumentation on all three distinct levels requires this option.
+This should **always** be used, otherwise profile information will only be collected for the Python layer.
+Additionally,  the library binding is chosen at runtime by specifying the TAU library binding directory in your *PYTHON_PATH* and *LD_LIBRARY_PATH*
 * **-optTau**: This is frequently very platform and compiler specific.
 See the BG/P page for an example.
 * **-optVerbose**: Useful for debugging, all the details of the invocation of ``tau_cc.sh`` are passed to stdout.